Estimated Reading Time: 15 mins

 Image by Israel Torres on pexels

 Following service, we came back to mums, ate dinner and had a jolly good time together.
-It was nine in the evening when my family left and I was soon headed to sleep.
+It was late in the evening when my family left and I soon headed to sleep.

 I had my gym session first thing and needed to complete my interview preparation for Tuesday’s interview.

-Monday soon arrived and when I woke up, I didn’t feel very good – at all.
+When Monday arrived and I woke up, I didn’t feel very good – at all.

 Image by Karolina Kaboompics on pexels

-Nevertheless, I proceeded to the gym as planned and on my return, I prayed as usual after my shower before completing my interview preparation.
+Nevertheless, I proceeded to the gym as planned and on my return, I prayed as usual after my shower before completing my interview prep.

-Despite proceeding with my commitments as best as possible, I still felt completely beside myself.
+Despite proceeding with my commitments as best as possible, I still felt completely besides myself.

 My usual confidence seemed to have vanished.
-I felt emotionally sensitive and began to second guess everything about myself.
+I felt emotionally sensitive and began to second guess everything.

 Image by Tima Miroshnichenko on pexels

-My mind began to play tricks on me and took me back down memory lane to ten years ago, replaying the day I was moving into my old flat in 2013.
+My mind began to play tricks taking me down memory lane to the previous ten years.

 Image by freepik